Paris–Roubaix: Bicycles

 Canadian rider Steve Bauer had a frame built by Eddy Merckx Bicycles with extremely slack angles, to the extent of being semi-recumbent.
 It was not a success and was only used for one edition of the race.

 The bicycle made for Peter Van Petegem in 2004 was a Time.
 The distance from bottom bracket to rear axle was 419 mm rather than his normal 403.
 The distance from the bottom bracket to the front hub was 605 mm instead of 600 mm.
 The depth of the front forks was 372 mm instead of 367.5 mm The forks were spaced to take 28 mm tyres.
 The sprockets were steel rather than alloy and the steerer column was cut 5 mm higher than usual to raise the handlebars if needed before the start.

 The bad roads cause frequent punctures.
 A service fleet consisting of four motorcycles and four cars provides spares to riders regardless of team.
 Yves Hézard of Mavic the equipment company which provides the coverage, said:

 Every year we change fewer wheels, because the wheels and tyres are getting better and better.
 We changed about 20 wheels today.
 Five years ago, it was much worse — we'd be changing about a hundred.
 Tyres are becoming much better than before.
 So, yes, our job is easier — except that the race generally goes faster now, so we're under a bit more pressure.
 Every year, there's new types of gears, new aluminium frames, new titanium frames, so it's getting more complex for us to offer neutral service.
 We have a list in the car of who is riding Mavic or Shimano or Campagnolo; the moment someone gets a flat tyre we need to think of a lot of things at once.
 Is it a titanium frame or a carbon frame or a steel frame?

 Controversies

-1907 – The wrong gendarme
+1907

 In 1907, Georges Passerieu broke away from a small leading group just before Douai because he knew he could not outsprint them if they all finished together.
 He was chased all the way to Roubaix by a Belgian, Cyrille van Hauwaert, and tension in the velodrome was high.
 The crowd heard that Passerieu had reached the stadium but nobody rode on to the track.
 The leader was just about to ride in when a gendarme stepped into his path to check if his bicycle had the obligatory tax plate attached to it.
 Passerieu had already had a hard day and a shouting match broke out before he was allowed to continue.